Corbelli/dqn-pytorch/README.md

 # Training and Playing

-To get started with the code, the first step is to load the Unity-ML agents environment.
-It is important to note
+To get started with the code, the first step is to load the Unity-ML agent's environment.
+It is important to note that the path must be adjusted to the location of the environment file in your system.
+The environment is organized around brains that represent each controllable agent.
+In the banana environment, it suffices to use the first brain.
+The initial code would be:

 ```python
 from unityagents import UnityEnvironment